-VDOC Operating Procedures 861.1, 820.2, 830.3, and 038.3 are the governing policies for this standard.
-It is the policy of the VDOC and DWCC to use appropriate disciplinary action in the management of offender violations of VDOC and institutional rules, regulations, policies, and procedures.
+VADOC Operating Procedures 861.1, 820.2, 830.3, and 038.3 are the governing policies for this standard.
+It is the policy of the VADOC and WCU to use appropriate disciplinary action in the management of offender violations of VADOC and institutional rules, regulations, policies, and procedures.
 In determining the appropriate penalty, consideration is given to the nature and circumstances of the offense committed, the offender's disciplinary history, and the penalty imposed for comparable offenses committed by other offenders with similar histories.
 Where the use of informal action or minor disciplinary report procedures is not appropriate or insufficient to achieve correctional goals, major sanctions are considered.
 In cases of discipline involving offenders with special needs, consideration is given to this variable and a statement from a mental health professional is required.

-VDOC policies require facilities that offer therapy, counseling, or other interventions designed to address and correct the underlying reasons or motivations for sexually abusive behavior, to determine if offenders, who are found guilty of a disciplinary or criminal offense for sexual abuse, are required to participate in programs as a condition of access to other benefits.
+VADOC policies require facilities that offer therapy, counseling, or other interventions designed to address and correct the underlying reasons or motivations for sexually abusive behavior, to determine if offenders, who are found guilty of a disciplinary or criminal offense for sexual abuse, are required to participate in programs as a condition of access to other benefits.
 Offenders (HRSA) that do not comply with therapy, counseling, or other interventions are charged with a minor disciplinary code which may be adjudicated informally.
-During this audit period, there was one case of offender on offender sexual abuse investigated and found substantiated.
-As an abuser, the offender received a commensurate disciplinary sanction, and the offender was referred to a qualified mental health professional.
-VDOC policies provide guidance on when an offender can be disciplined for sexual contact with staff (only when there is a finding that the staff member did not consent to such contact).
-Agency policy also provides guidance prohibiting discipline on an offender if sexual abuse is reported in good faith but not substantiated by sufficient evidence.
+During this audit period, there were no cases of offender on offender sexual abuse.
+The policies also provide guidance on when an offender can be disciplined for sexual contact with staff (only when there is a finding that the staff member did not consent to such contact).
+Agency policy provides guidance prohibiting discipline on an offender if sexual abuse is reported in good faith but not substantiated by sufficient evidence.
 Agency policy covers when sexual activity between offenders is not considered sexual abuse, (consensual) in addition to its prohibition of all consensual sexual activity.
 Consensual sexual activity is considered a Category II offense with informal resolution available as an optional sanction.
+Compliance with this standard was determined by a review of policy and documentation and staff interviews.